 Companies do not necessarily need to take more steps to build a unified online presence, but they do need to take smarter ones.
 The could start by affiliating existing properties—like disparate LinkedIn profiles—or optimizing existing web pages with more focused content.
 Augmenting these tactics with online video can result in an immediate search-engine ranking boost with long-lasting impact.

 The web is not just a series of tubes.
 It is a fabric of connections between your original materials, shared content that is relevant to your audiences, affiliated industries and organizations, and the people who ultimately need to know about your business.
 A company’s online presence needs to be connected across platforms and pages, not merely propped up with behind-the-scenes technical architecture that doesn’t achieve the desired results.

-While web developers and SEO experts play a vital role in helping companies get their brand noticed online, PR pros can help set the content strategy that will drive organic sharing and natural link building—in other words, PR can help create relevant content and distribute it so it gets in front of the right people, who will then send, share and repost that content with their audiences.
+While web developers and SEO experts play a vital role in helping companies get their brand noticed online, PR pros can help set the content strategy that will drive organic sharing and natural link building—in other words, PR can help create relevant content and distribute it so it gets in front of the right people, who will then send, share and repost that content with their audiences, especially when it comes to influencer marketing.
 It’s what PR has always done in the offline world, and what will ultimately help companies build a valued and noticeable presence online.

 Technology PR in particular is becoming more reliant on search marketing and digital strategies to advance the interests of the industry actors.

 This post was first published by Michelle Pittman on JCPR’s blog.